avo-hq/docs.avohq.io/docs/3.0/fields/boolean_group.md

 }
 ```

-Version 3.7.0 and up will only update the keys that you send from the client.
+<VersionReq version="3.7.0" /> will only update the keys that you send from the client.

 ```json
 // Before update.